Meet Our Candidate

 My Qualifications

-You’ll also see my work for the North Fork Promotion Council nearly a decade ago, which gave me a deep understanding of some of the many ways Southold is a special, healthy community: good, well-cared for land and waters; vibrant art and history institutions; and small business-supporting Chambers of Commerce and the Greenport BID.
+My work for the North Fork Promotion Council gave me a deep understanding of some of why Southold is special: well-cared for land and waters; vibrant art and history institutions; and unique small businesses, backed by Chambers of Commerce and the Greenport BID.

-Over time I’ve also learned to value other markers of our community’s health: the Civics, Lions, Rotary, CAST and the VFW; our schools, libraries, and volunteer fire departments; and our effective environmental organizations.
+Since my NFPC days, my Southold understanding has deepened to appreciate our Civics, Lions, Rotary, CAST and the VFW; our schools, libraries, and volunteer fire departments; and our effective environmental organizations.
+In Southold, our community is healthy.

-Helping the Southold Town Clerk’s office be as healthy as our community, and supporting our community’s health through the Clerk’s office, is another way of expressing why I want to serve Southold as Its Clerk.
+Helping the Southold Town Clerk’s office be as healthy as our community, and supporting our community’s health through the Clerk’s office, is another way of expressing how I want to serve Southold as its Clerk.

 Vote FIELD for Southold Town Clerk this November.